Bozeman-Yellowstone International Airport Runway Projects

 Since 2010, the Bozeman, Montana, area has steadily grown by 16.75%, while the number of airport passengers at Bozeman Yellowstone International Airport (BZN) has increased by 40%, exceeding the 1.1-million mark.
-To accommodate growth and increased aircraft traffic, Morrison-Maierle assisted the Gallatin Airport Authority on the planning, funding, and construction of a much-needed capacity improvement that will greatly improve air traffic safety.
+To accommodate growth and increased aircraft traffic, Morrison-Maierle assisted the Gallatin Airport Authority on the planning, funding, and construction of a much-needed capacity improvements that resulted in a new runway, 11-29, followed immediately by the resurfacing of the main runway, 12-30.

-Runway projects are complex enough by themselves, but this project also solved a major onsite testing issue that not only saved the client $2.5 million, but now sits as a new standard for future runway design protocol in Montana.
+Runway projects are complex enough by themselves, but these projects also included a major onsite testing issue that not only saved the client $2.5 million, but now sits as a new standard for future runway design protocol in Montana.

 Morrison-Maierle was contracted to conduct master planning efforts to review, forecast, and project necessary improvements for the Bozeman Yellowstone International Airport.
 They also conducted an Environmental Assessment for the parallel Runway 11-29.
 After completion of the Environmental Assessment and a finding of “No Significant Impact” from the Federal Aviation Administration (FAA), the Gallatin Airport Authority contracted with Morrison-Maierle for the preliminary and final design engineering, plans, and specifications for the proposed parallel Runway 11-29 and associated lighting, striping, signage, and drainage improvements.
 Also included in the contract were bidding, construction observation, and contract grant management.